IMAGE Project: Tutorial

 1. Tab to navigate to the embedded map.

 2. Following the embedded map, there are a number of links that you can tab through.
-Continue tabbing until you find a button labelled "Get IMAGE Map Rendering".
+Continue tabbing until you find a button labelled "Intrepret this map with IMAGE".

 4. After a few seconds, a pop-up will appear with buttons labelled "Interpretation" followed by a number and a description.
 Click the buttons to get an audio representation of the points of interest around the center of the map.